• Free & Fast Delivery

 • Able-bodied people who are taking the vehicle to or from maintenance or repair

 You do not need a licence or a medical examination to use a mobility scooter.
-You must, however, register your mobility scooter if it is a class 3, road legal wheelchair.
+You must, however, register any class 3, road-legal mobility scooter.
 Class 2’s do not require registration.
 You also do not pay vehicle tax.

 Will you be taking short journeys to and from the shops using pavements?
-Or will you be travelling for longer journeys on roads?
+Or will you be travelling for longer using roads?
 Will you be using your electric wheelchair both inside and outside?
 These are questions to ask yourself before you decide which model you need.

 Storing a Mobility Scooter

 All mobility scooters have a weight limit.
-This is so the motors are not working too hard and allows the battery to last as long as possible.
+This is so the motors are not working too hard, and so the battery can last as long as possible.

-This information can always be found in product specifications.
 By a general rule, lightweight mobility scooters have a lower weight capacity of around 15-21 stone, whereas larger mobility scooters have larger seats and 25+ stone weight limits.
+Read our guide on mobility scooter size and weight for more details.

 Every person of any shape and size is entitled to comfortable mobility, so electric scooters are built with inclusivity in mind.
 This is why there are many scooters with larger weight capacities.